-When you think of white men and black women back in slave days in America the thing that springs to mind is the rape of black slave women by white slavemasters.
+When you think of white men and black women back in slave days in the US, the thing that springs to mind is the rape of black slave women by white slave masters.
 It is an image so striking and terrible that it is hard to get it out of your mind.
 In fact, the Mammy stereotype was pushed by the South to counteract it.

 It is a fact of history: we have accounts of just such rapes.
 But while true, it was not as common as you might think.
 During the civil war when the Union army got to the large estates in the low country of Georgia and South Carolina the northerners were surprised by how unmixed the blacks were.